Data quality policy

-This policy is intended to cover the collection, recording, validation, further processing and reporting of all information generated and used within, or reported externally by NHSCFA.
+This policy is intended to cover the collection, recording, validation, further processing and reporting of all information generated and used within or reported externally by NHSCFA.
 It describes the necessary features of systems to manage such information and the supporting administrative, reporting and training arrangements to ensure information is of consistently high quality.

 Written procedures will be available to assist all NHSCFA staff involved in collecting and recording data.
-These procedures will be kept up-to-date and where appropriate will also contain information relating to national data definitions
+These procedures will be kept up-to-date and where appropriate will also contain information relating to national data definitions.

-Processes will be established to ensure compliance with the procedures, which will include sample checks to audit compliance
+Processes will be established to ensure compliance with the procedures, which will include sample checks to audit compliance.

-It should be noted that all collection, storage, processing and reporting of personal information is governed by detailed legal requirements under the General Data Protection Regulations (GDPR) 2016, the Data Protection Act (DPA) 2018 and associated standards, such as the Caldicott 2 guidelines and Health and Social Care Act 2012.
+It should be noted that all collection, storage, processing and reporting of personal information is governed by detailed legal requirements under the General Data Protection Regulation (GDPR) 2016, the Data Protection Act (DPA) 2018 and associated standards, such as the Caldicott 2 guidelines and Health and Social Care Act 2012.

 This policy should be read in conjunction with the following policies: